IMS-by-HK/T3A2-A/README.md

 Log-in: As a Manager or Employee, I want to be able to log-in securely, so that I can make sure only administrators can access the dashboard and products listed.

 -----

-To go in docs folder:
-- Dataflow Diagram
-- Application Architecture Diagram
-- Wireframes
-- Screenshots of trello